Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 96,340, 38,241 total housing units (homes and apartments), and a median house value of $219,664, Spokane Valley real estate prices are well above average cost compared to national prices.
+With 96,340 people, 38,241 houses or apartments, and a median cost of homes of $228,718, Spokane Valley real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Spokane Valley, accounting for 60.31% of the city's housing units.
 Other types of housing that are prevalent in Spokane Valley include large apartment complexes or high rise apartments ( 22.70%), mobile homes or trailers ( 6.27%), and a few row houses and other attached homes ( 6.20%).